- Jun 1, 2023

 CTO

-Business-to-business (or B2B) contracts are integral to any company operating in the modern globalized world.
-Each transaction of materials or services must be appropriately documented and relevant taxes paid.
-Otherwise, a company can incur various legal and financial issues.
+Business-to-business (or B2B) contracts are essential for many companies.
+Businesses must document each transaction of materials or services.
+And they must pay taxes.
+Otherwise, a company can face legal and financial issues.

 An overview of legal obligations for B2B contracts in the EU

-There are also various EU regulations and directives aimed at helping businesses navigate various legal obligations.
-EU regulations overrule national laws, while its directives describe goals.
-Countries are free to decide how they will achieve the goals set by directives.
+The EU also has various regulations and directives.
+They help businesses navigate the legal system.
+EU regulations overrule national laws.
+The directives describe goals.
+Countries are free to decide how to achieve those goals.

-Another document to consider is the Principles of European Contract Law (PECL).
-A commission of 22 legal experts from all EU countries created this set of model rules to harmonize the contract law of the EU and its member states.
+Another important document is the Principles of European Contract Law (PECL).
+A commission of 22 legal experts from all EU countries created it.
+This set of model rules harmonises the contract law of the EU and its member states.

-There are disagreements about whether a standard European Contract Law and European Civil Code should be adopted.
-In the meantime, the EU passed several directives affecting contract development, including the Unfair Contract Terms Directive.
-Examples of unfair contract clauses described by the directive are:
+The EU passed several directives on contract development.
+One of them is the Unfair Contract Terms Directive.
+Examples of unfair contract clauses described by the document are:

 Important B2B contract notions in European countries